arashnm80/arashnm80.github.io/handbook/i.md

 ### People
 Respect everyone and give a shit about no one, in fact don't even think about anyone.
 Do what you believe is best not what society enforce on you.

+> Everybody in the world is a compass for me.
+A reminder of where I want to be and where I don't.

+> I'm gonna be the change I want to see in the world.